vilaca/awesome-k8s-tools/resources/header.md

-## About
+## Curated list of K8s/Devops related tools

-### Every day at 1h GMT, the repositories are ordered by the star count.
-All data displayed is extracted from each repository GitHub page.
+Every evening (at 1h00 GMT) the repositories in the list are scanned and ordered by the number of stars awarded by users.

-⭐️ - Stars the repository has received

-🚀 - Forks

-💥 - Issues

 To add a missing tool repository append it to the [repository index](data/repos) and create a pull request.